JohnGiorgi/mathematics-for-machine-learning/index.md

 \\[10a + 1b = 8\\]

 > Now you might say this is silly.
 What shop doesn't have sticker prices after all?
-But actually in business with complicated products and service agreements and higher purchase, this sort of thing, [**price discovery**](http://www.wikiwand.com/en/Price_discovery), happens all the time.
-Think about what happens when you buy a car for instance.
+But actually, businesses with complicated products and service agreements often use [**price discovery**](http://www.wikiwand.com/en/Price_discovery).

 Now these are just **simultaneous equations** _but_, I can write them down with matrices as follows: